Kayo20/nft/README.md

 Nonce must be one-time and have an expiry.
 Ensure message.issuedAt and message.expirationTime checks.
 Do not rely only on client-side proof; always re-verify server-side.
-Polygon integration details
+BNB Chain integration details

-Use Ethers.js for RPC calls: const provider = new ethers.providers.JsonRpcProvider(process.env.POLYGON_RPC_URL) Use it for: verifying transaction receipts, reading contract state, or sending transactions (if backend is expected to sign — avoid holding keys in backend unless necessary).
+Use Ethers.js for RPC calls: const provider = new ethers.providers.JsonRpcProvider(process.env.BNB_RPC_URL) Use it for: verifying transaction receipts, reading contract state, or sending transactions (if backend is expected to sign — avoid holding keys in backend unless necessary).
 If on-chain payments are required: prefer user-signed transactions that are later verified by backend (by querying receipt and checking event logs), rather than holding a server private key to transfer funds.
 For any webhook based confirmations, always re-check RPC node yourself to avoid trusting external relayers.